PhD qualifying process and preliminary exam – appendix B

-The IOE Qualifying Process outcome will be determined on the basis of grades in qualifying courses and an assessment of the student’s ability to conduct research based on development of a research proposal during the Fall term as part of IOE 800 requirements and outcomes from a directed research activity during the Winter term as part of IOE 801.
+The University of Michigan Industrial and Operations Engineering (IOE) qualifying process outcome will be determined on the basis of grades in qualifying courses and an assessment of the student’s ability to conduct research based on the development of a research proposal during the Fall term as part of IOE 800 requirements and outcomes from a directed research activity during the Winter term as part of IOE 801.
 All of these are considered as part of a holistic evaluation of the student’s progress and readiness to become a PhD student.
 Evaluation is conducted by faculty review following the end of the Winter term.

 Course selection: All first-year PhD students must have an advisor of record by the beginning of the first semester.
 The advisor must approve the student’s course plan for all terms as a Pre-Candidate.
 Students must take a minimum of four courses from the following list by the end of the Winter term: